Quill-Learning/AgenticAI-and-Fabric/LabDemo002-Refined.md

             *   `workspace-id` is the GUID after `/groups/`
             *   `artifact-id` is the GUID after `/aiskills/`
     *   In both cases, the tool’s description will be provided so the agent knows how to use it.
-5.  **Finalize agent setup:** The instructor saves the agent.
-At this point, the agent exists within Foundry, but it might not be fully functional until hooked with our proxy (especially if it lacks direct auth to Fabric).
+5.  **Save the agent/tool setup:** At this point, the agent exists within Foundry, but it may not be fully functional until the tool points to a reachable proxy URL (Task 4).
-6.  **Test the agent briefly:** The instructor may show a test query in the Foundry console, like asking “How many orders are there in the data?”
-If the tool is set up and if credentials are in place, the agent might call the GraphQL tool and attempt an answer.
-Often in a lab, the agent might not work fully yet because we haven’t implemented auth or an easy query format – that’s where the MCP proxy comes in.
+6.  **Test briefly:** In the Foundry test chat, try a simple prompt (for example: “Call the tool and show me the raw JSON”).
+If the tool is configured correctly, you should see a tool call.
-7.  **Provide details to students:** The instructor will hand over relevant info so you can continue:
+7.  **Collect the details you’ll need for the rest of the lab:** Make sure you have:
     *   The **GraphQL endpoint URL** (if not already noted).
     *   Confirmation of the data (table name, etc., in case needed for queries).
     *   If the Foundry agent has an accessible endpoint or ID for your proxy to call, those details (in many cases, though, we won’t call the agent via HTTP; we’ll call the data through the proxy, and the agent’s logic will run in Foundry when we test it there).